 CW: sexual harassment, interpersonal violence, revenge porn

-If you’ve been paying attention to the recent media coverage of former Congresswoman Katie Hill, you should be frustrated.
-About a month ago, news broke about the freshman representative’s role in what has widely been described as a “sex scandal.”
+If you’ve been paying attention to media coverage of former Congresswoman Katie Hill, then you should be frustrated.
+About a month ago, stories started popping up about the freshman representative’s role in what has been described as a “sex scandal.”
 Like most sex scandals in Washington, or in general, though, Katie Hill’s recent affair is not clear-cut.
-Rather, Hill’s story is complicated and messy, ultimately provoking questions about the mainstream media’s ability to effectively respond to nuanced cases of abuse or sexual misconduct.
+Rather, Hill’s story is complicated and messy, ultimately provoking questions about the mainstream media’s ability to effectively respond to cases of abuse or sexual violence and misogyny.

 In the weeks since, journalists and politicians alike have commented on her aforementioned behavior, contributing to the overwhelming news cycle we are left to interpret.
-In their articles and tweets, they either defend Hill or they admonish her for putting herself in such a vulnerable position, but few seem to examine Hill’s case holistically.
-In other words, even in the era of the #MeToo movement, the mainstream media still manages to oversimplify Hill’s “sex scandal” somehow, condensing her story down until it fits a particular narrative.
-There’s something journalists and politicians are missing; according to most publications, Hill is either a victim of misogyny, biophobia, and intense media scrutiny, or she got what was coming to her.
+In their articles and tweets, they either defend Hill or admonish her for putting herself in such a vulnerable position, but few seem to examine Hill’s case holistically.
+In other words, even in the era of the #MeToo movement, the mainstream media still manages to oversimplify Hill’s “sex scandal.”
+There’s something journalists and politicians are missing; Hill is frequently portrayed as either a victim of misogyny, biophobia, and intense media scrutiny, or as someone who got what was coming to her.
 But it’s not that simple.
-What if she’s both a victim and a perpetrator?

-For example, in an article for CNN, writer Brandon Tensley defends Hill as a victim of “uneven standards,” drawing comparisons to the many men in power who have been accused of sexual misconduct without punishment: “[M]en, particularly those of certain political persuasions, are often given redemption arcs, while women who dare challenge norms…are expected to buckle to biases and, ultimately, bow out.”
+For example, in an article for CNN, writer Brandon Tensley defends Hill as a victim of “uneven standards,” drawing comparisons to the many men in power who have been accused of sexual misconduct without punishment (which I don’t necessarily disagree with): “[M]en, particularly those of certain political persuasions, are often given redemption arcs, while women who dare challenge norms…are expected to buckle to biases and, ultimately, bow out.”
 The Washington Post published “What actually mattered in the Katie Hill scandal — and what didn’t,” in which columnist Monica Hesse encourages forgiveness, writing, “Katie Hill was pushed out for all the wrong reasons, but she’s trying to do the decent human thing now.”
-And several of Hill’s friends and colleagues in Congress, including Representative Ayanna Pressley, spoke out in her favor and tweeted their support.
+And several of Hill’s friends and colleagues in Congress, including Representative Ayanna Pressley, have spoken out in her favor, often tweeting their support.

 I have no doubt that so many people who have survived abusive revenge porn felt seen & heard today.
 You have many more chapters ahead sis & I look forward to all the good you’ll do.— Ayanna Pressley (@AyannaPressley) October 31, 2019